Rules and Regulations

 - No jewelry is permitted.
 If your child wants her ears pierced, the day before a soccer game is not the best time.
 Many referees are also prohibiting regular eyeglasses, particularly at the older age levels.
 If your child wears glasses, safety glasses or sports goggles are recommended.

-BAYS games are occasionally played in rainy weather when Town of Brookline Recreation League games are cancelled, so do not rely on the Recreation Department recorded announcement.
+BAYS games are occasionally played in rainy and/or cold weather when Town of Brookline Recreation League games are cancelled, so do not rely on the Recreation Department recorded announcement.
 We only postpone games for unsafe field conditions.
 Assume that you are playing unless notified by your coach.
 (For home games, we will also announce cancellations on this Brookline Soccer Home Page) If a game is called off, it will be rescheduled, usually on a subsequent weekday afternoon or Sunday afternoon.

 Many of our teams participate in holiday tournaments over the Columbus Day and Memorial Day weekends.
 These tournaments typically involve 3-5 games over a two-day period in a nearby town.